 The first single I bought was at a market stall in Cambridge at the age of 17.
 It was Primal Scream’s Loaded on vinyl.
 Bobbie Gillespie was my hero for most of my school days.
 When I eventually met him fleetingly years later at a music festival, in a field in Chelmsford, Essex.
 He just uttered the words “Basement Jaxx.”

 The Accidental Journalist

 I have been writing since I was teenager.
-In the sixth-form, I got a couple of my friends together to write a poetry magazine called “The Wasteland”, even though I hadn’t read any TS Eliot.
+In the sixth-form, I got a couple of my friends together to write a poetry magazine called “The Wasteland”, even though I hadn’t read any TS Eliot at the time.
 I progressed to writing for national newspapers in my 20s.
 Not to be pigeon-holed – one day I could be writing about the falling global stock markets, next Jo Strummer or some music festival.

 I was born in Watford north-west London, and grew up in Chelsea, Kensington in the late 1980s to early 2000s.
-I now live in Seer Green, South Buckinghamshire.
 I began my career at the Financial Times in the early 2000s before becoming a freelance journalist and writer.